Fantastic year-round birding

 But these summer days of nesting birds are short-lived – even in the valley.
 Soon the birds become quieter, their hormone-driven songs finished with the end of breeding.
 Instead they begin to feed voraciously in preparation for migration, flocking up in diverse (about twenty-five species of warblers alone can be found!) mixed-species groups through which birders can frenetically sift in the hopes of finding something rare.

 Such flocks make for excellent birding during the latter half of summer, but they are matched by the movement of other species along the lakeshore.
-After all, some of the first southbound migrants we find are shorebirds, and a wide array of shorebird species can be found along the mudflats and sandbars of the lake in places like Ti Marsh, the Chazy Riverlands, and the Westport Wastewater Treatment Plant – anywhere the water level is good for them to forage.
+After all, some of the first southbound migrants we find are shorebirds, and a wide array of shorebird species can be found along the mudflats and sandbars of the lake in places like Ticonderoga Marsh, the Chazy Riverlands, and the Westport Wastewater Treatment Plant – anywhere the water level is good for them to forage.
 Bonaparte’s Gulls also return south along the lake in numbers, and they annually hide Little Gulls, and sometimes less common species like Black-headed Gulls, within their ranks.

 Late summer also features impressive assemblages of six species of swallows, swooping and diving above as they gobble up insects.
 As they settle down for the night, they give way on late summer evenings to Common Nighthawks winging their way south, scooping up insects as they go.
-It all makes August one of the best times of year to bird the valley.
+It all makes August one of the best times of year to bird the Champlain Valley.